twolfson/speaker-submissions/fluent-2014/README.md

 https://www.youtube.com/watch?v=1061osd0G_U

+>  Any other information you would like the conference organizers to know?

 ## Diversity

 > Does your presentation have the participation of a woman, person of color or member of another group often underrepresented at tech conferences? *